ocean1/dvqu.art/whoami/README.md

 I play(ed) CTFs with several teams: TowerOfHanoi, Shellphish, and Mhackeroni and co-organized PoliCTF 2015, and developed challenges for iCTF 2017 and 2018.

-I love Reverse Engineering in <a href="/projects/#rom-hacking">all of its forms</a>.
+I love Reverse Engineering in all of its forms.
 I worked on mobile malware analysis as a *Research Assistant* in Politecnico di Milano, working on the <a href="https://andrototal.org">Andrototal</a> project.
 I also worked on windows malware analysis as a freelance consultant.
 I love thinkering with things, understand how they work, and I believe that science should be reproducible, and accessible.
 These ideas and topic resonated with [Andrea Continella](https://conand.me/), and we started developing the <a href="projects/#crave">CrAVe</a> project in order to develop a deeper understanding of anti-malware solutions, and how they are impacted by evasive malware.
 My main topic as a PhD has been the security <a href="https://robosec.org">Smart manufacturing systems (Industrial Robots)</a> and more in general on the inherent security challenges posed by IoT and embedded systems at large.